yvangabrieli/S2.03.MongoDB/README.md

 - Understand **1:N** and **N:M** relationships using document references.
 - Work with **Docker** and **MongoDB Compass** to manage and query NoSQL data.

----

-## 📁 Deliverable
-A single `.js` file containing all MongoDB insert statements,
-with each command written on a single line (code obfuscated as required).